thetensor-space/TensorSpace/README.md

 ## Package Contents

-  1. Spec file is "./eMAGma.spec"
+  1. Spec file is `./eMAGma.spec`
-  2. Source Code is contained in the folder "src"
+  2. Source Code is contained in the folder `src`
-  3. Examples are included in the folder "examples"
+  3. Examples are included in the folder `examples`
-  4. Documentation is included as "eMAGma.pdf" in "doc"
+  4. Documentation is included as `eMAGma.pdf` in `doc`
-  5. Example files are demonstrated in "eMAGma.pdf" and their file names coincide with their example title in the text.
+  5. Example files are demonstrated in `eMAGma.pdf` and their file names coincide with their example title in the text.
-  6. Performance and debugging tests are contained in the folder "tests"
+  6. Performance and debugging tests are contained in the folder `tests`

 ## Installation